Cantera/cantera-website/pages/tutorials/yaml/species.rst

 An element entry has the following fields:

-- ``symbol``: The symbol to be used for the element, e.g. when specifying the composition of a species.
+- ``symbol``: The symbol to be used for the element, for example when specifying the composition of a species.
 - ``atomic-weight``: The atomic weight of the element, in unified atomic mass units (dalton)
 - ``atomic-number``: The atomic number of the element.
 Optional.